 You can put baby toys in bins that go with your motif.
 I had little wicker baskets full of rattles and stuffed animals that everyone buys the baby.
 Then, my husband put together a cute shelving unit for the nursery where we kept the extra stuff and books.
 When the toys got bigger and bulkier, he made them a nice wooden toy box to keep in the living room, and then we moved some stuff into the bedrooms to help alleviate congestion.

 5. Purge baby items you’re not going to use.

 Only keep baby items you are really going to use.
 If I had a dime for every blue type of stuffed animal people gave us, I would be rich.
-It is a sweet gesture, but it just becomes cumbersome to keep all of this extra stuff that we either don’t like, need, or are never going to use.
+It is a sweet gesture, but it just becomes cumbersome to keep all of this extra stuff that we either don’t like, need, or will never use.
 I felt terrible purging things because of the incredible generosity of our friends and family.
-So I decided I would donate it to another mom in the market for what I was getting rid of (here is an excellent list of places you can donate gently used baby items).
+So I decided to donate it to another mom in the market for what I was getting rid of (here is an excellent list of places you can donate gently used baby items).
 It is okay not to need all the things, and it makes keeping your house in order a lot easier.

 6. Come up with a system for baby clothes.